 Segments of -485D connected NIMs can be extended through the use of active hubs.
-Select a model compatible with DC-coupled EIA-485 signaling.
+Select a MOD HUB expansion module with a -485D compatible port.
 Connect one end of the segment to this port following the same termination rules as used for a NIM.
 This hub port counts as one NIM when cable loading is being calculated.
 The NIM electrically closest to the hub port should not have any termination or bias applied.
 Follow the same rules for other segments attached to different hub ports.
 Each hub effectively extends the segment another 900 feet.
 Maintain the same cabling polarity as the NIMs by using cable connections that do not invert the signals.

--485 DC-Coupled EIA-485 (Backplane Mode)
+-485 DC Coupled EIA-485 (Backplane Mode)